Why Practicing Peace Is An Ineffective Approach To Meditation

-Yet Some Forms Of Meditation Promote This Approach
+Yet Many Forms Of Meditation Promote This Approach

-You come to meditation wanting to find peace, and they teach you that you should close your eyes and experience stillness.
+You come to meditation wanting to find peace, and they teach you that you should experience stillness.
 “Try to minimize your thinking,” they say.
 “Be in the here and now and experience the peace of it.”

 How the heck do you do that?

 No wonder people become skeptical of meditation.
 No wonder it’s hard to keep up the practice.

 It Is Frustrating To Try To Be Peaceful When You’re Not